huanshankeji/compose-multiplatform-material/README.md

 #### About parameter names

-The parameter names with suffixes such as "JsDom" or "ComposeUi" are platform-specific, and only apply on their respective platform(s), Compose HTML / JS DOM or
+The parameter names with suffixes such as "JsDom" or "ComposeUi" are platform-specific, and only apply on their respective platform(s), Compose HTML / JS DOM or Compose UI platforms.
-`androidx.compose` platforms.

 #### Material Icons